rkgIITBh/data-structures.github.io/HTML/splayTree.md

  <img src="../images/splayExample2.png" alt="splaying example 2">
  </p>
 The rotation starts with tri-node configuration consisting of 1-2-3.
 Since it is a zig-zig pattern, it requires a RR rotation.
+- Appying first rotation brings 3 one level down Node 2 becomes parent of 3, Node 1 is pushed one level up as left child of 2.
-After first rotation 1 goes up 2 becomes right child of 1.
-Then second R rotation pushes 1 to previous position of 1.
-Element 3 becomes right child of 1, and the previous right child of 1 becomes left child of 3.
+- Second right rotation pushes 1 to positon of 2 and the latter becomes right child of 1.
 Therefore we get the configuration as shown in 2nd diagram of the figure.
 After it the splaying is applied to tri-node configuration 1-4-5 of the 2nd diagram.
 It is again a zig-zig pattern and requires a double right rotation.